synaptech-uw/docs/Muse/muse_python/README.md

 	3.3 Powershell will lead you through prompts.
 You will need to turn on developer mode (maybe turn that off after you're done here.
 Or not). <br />
 4. In anaconda prompt: ```Muselsl list -b bgapi``` to connect muse headset to the computer
-5. ```muselsl stream -b bgapi -a 00:55:DA:B3:81:73```
+5. ```muselsl stream -b bgapi -a 00:55:DA:B3:81:73``` (without BlueMuse you will need a BLED112 dongle)
 6. Download blinks folder and extract it somewhere on the computer.
 You should have these three files:
 	- blinks.py
 	- utils.py